 Puerta del Sol

-Puerta del Sol is the very center of the city and home to Madrid’s most popular meeting-point for young and old: in Spanish, “El Oso y el Madroño” which is the infamous bear statue with the strawberry tree.
+Puerta del Sol is the most central neighbourhood in Madrid and home to Madrid’s most popular meeting-point for young and old: in Spanish, “El Oso y el Madroño” which is the infamous bear statue with the strawberry tree.
 Sol also marks Kilometer Zero, meaning that all of Madrid’s numbers and roads stem from this point – it is literally the center-most point of the entire Iberian Peninsula!
 The plaza itself is always teeming with life as tourists, buskers and native madrileños come together in the heart of this amazing city.
 Sol is also very central when it comes to transportation, shopping and tourist attractions.
 All of Madrid’s most popular shops are located within walking distance, and the streets are lined with cafes, bars and restaurants specializing in both Spanish and international cuisine.
 Plaza Mayor is only a hop, skip and jump away, and a 10 minute walk from Sol in one direction will conveniently bring you to the Prado Museum, while 10 minutes in the other direction brings you to the Royal Palace.
 This neighborhood is for you if you’d like to be in the center of all the action, and don’t mind the hustle and bustle of the city at all hours of day or night.